AKA-Syenite/Artifice/README.md

 Feel free to submit pull requests, and please use the issue tracker located at https://github.com/Shukaro/Artifice/issues to report any issues.

+###Builds

+Builds are run at http://build.technicpack.net/job/Artifice/ instead of yelling at me when shit breaks in a non-stable build throw it on the issue tracker.

 ### License

 You are free to do whatever you wish with this mod and this source code, provided that you provide proper attribution.